You are here

 Extramural Research Program

 Most funding from the NIAMS supports investigators involved in a wide spectrum of basic, clinical, epidemiologic, training, and other programs in universities, medical schools, academic health centers, and small business concerns; i.e., the extramural research community.
 The NIAMS Extramural Program's three Divisions—the Division of Extramural Research Activities, the Division of Skin and Rheumatic Diseases, and the Division of Musculoskeletal Diseases—are as follows:

 Division of Extramural Research Activities

-This Division manages the NIAMS grants policies and procedures, including oversight of grants and contracts administration, scientific review, and clinical research functions.
+This Division manages the NIAMS grants policies and procedures, including oversight of grants administration, scientific review, and clinical research functions.
 It serves as the primary liaison for the NIAMS with the NIH Office of Extramural Research and with other Institutes that share research interests.
 The Division handles scientific integrity and ethical questions in research and manages the NIAMS Advisory Council, a congressionally mandated second tier of the NIH peer review system.

-The Scientific Review Branch (SRB) conducts initial peer review of specific research applications assigned to the NIAMS.
-These include applications for Centers, program projects, multi-site clinical trials, scientific meetings, and training and career development awards, as well as applications responding to initiatives published by the NIAMS.
-External peer reviewers selected from the grant community conduct reviews.
+The Scientific Review Branch (SRB) conducts the initial peer review of specific research applications assigned to the NIAMS.
+These include applications for Centers, program projects, single and multi-site clinical trials, scientific conferences, training and career development awards, as well as applications responding to initiatives published by the NIAMS and contract proposals.
+Members of the scientific community are selected to serve as peer reviewers.

 The Grants Management Branch (GMB) works with scientists and institutional research administrators to issue, manage, and close out awards.
-The branch has legal responsibility for the fiscal management of the Institute's extramural grants and contracts.
+The branch has legal responsibility for the fiscal management of the Institute's extramural grants.

 Division of Skin and Rheumatic Diseases

 The mission of this Division is to promote and support basic, translational, and clinical studies of skin, wound healing, skin disorders, as well as adult and pediatric rheumatic diseases.
 Approaches supported may include, but are not limited to, molecular and cell biology research; animal model construction; genetics and genomics research; identification of risk factors; autoimmunity and inflammation research; biopsychosocial/behavioral research; outcomes and health services research; clinical trials and research leading to prevention, diagnosis, control, and cure of these disorders.
 Research is managed under two main areas: